 These added conditions feed off each other.
 Example: Sleeping is impossible when the pain is active, the next day nothing gets done because of the tiredness.
 As a result of the inactiveness, a loss of self-esteem begins to set in causing withdrawal from family and social life.

 To get the best treatment possible, take note of activities, diet, accidents, injuries, etc before the pain began.
 Depending on the diagnosis, chiropractic care could help.
 Research studies have shown that two weeks of regular adjustments/manipulation can bring significant improvement.

 Physical therapy combined with stretching and strengthening exercises is part of the treatment for chronic pain.
 Physical therapy could consist of ice, heat, transcutaneous electrical nerve stimulation, ultrasound, and myofascial release.
 A chiropractor and other pain professionals can help bring alleviation, so you can fully live your life.

-The information herein on "Anatomy of Chronic Pain and Chiropractic Alleviation El Paso, Texas" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Anatomy of Chronic Pain and Chiropractic Alleviation El Paso, Texas" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.